Overall Score 5.7 Represents average audio ecosystem compatibility score.

 more than that of Marshall Minor III by 2 hours

 It takes 1.5 hours to fully charge the Marshall Minor III's battery.
-It is highly adivsable to fully charge the battery before using the earbuds for the first time.
+It is recommended to charge fully the battery before using the earbuds for the first time.

 Jabra Elite 5 takes 2 hours to fully charge the battery,